 The forecast is fact-based and very detailed.
 A significant part of this data comes from external parties.
 Part of the forecast is also shared with another external party.
 This fits in with Lucas Bols’s organizational model: “Only in the US do we have our own subsidiary,” Eric explains, “while in the Netherlands we have a joint venture that we own half of.
 The rest is external: production has been outsourced, and there is a distributor for each market.”
 “We compare the forecasts from the 100 external distributors with the forecasts from our commercial team.
 And we then translate the results into a plan for the outside producer.”

 As Timo van Leeuwen explains, processing the data from so many external parties is quite a task: “The 100 different distributors deliver their data in 100 different formats.
 We then convert all of this data into a single sales plan in Oracle PBC.”
-Timo is a consultant at Finext, a sister organization of Swap Support, and has been involved in the planning process at Lucas Bols for about 13 years.
+Timo is a consultant at Finext, a sister organization of Swap Support.

 From private-equity owner to initial public offering